UHDanke/gd_docs/docs/triggers/follows/advanced_follow.md

 ### Ignoring GID Parent / Linked Groups

-It is possible to make the Advanced Follow ignore Group ID Parents and Linked Groups by applying the respective properties on the trigger, but the options are not implemented in its menu so this is currently possible only by modifying the object using external tools.
+It is possible to make the Advanced Follow ignore Group ID Parents and Linked Groups by applying the respective properties on the trigger, but the options are not implemented in the menu so this is currently possible only by modifying the object using external tools.

 ## Other Interactions